madydady/testworks/iwine_api.md

 * (GET) winetype - returns the type of wine in the decanter;
 * (GET\POST) tempareture - returns the current wine temperature or sets the temperature to the desired degree;
 * (POST) shake - makes the decanter to shake wine and fill it with air.

+API also includes two callback methods to inform when the temperature reaches desired temperature and the wine is filled with air after shaking.

 ## Host